 Magnet fishing is suited for people who are curious, enjoy the outdoors, and who are patient.
 You can be a type of explorer, adventurer, and a big game hunter as your main interest, but the simplicity of just dropping a magnet and reeling it in after you sense the ‘magnetic clunk’ creates the excitement and anticipation of what will be brought to the surface.
 This excitement will never get old as you explore new places to fish, or quickly stop to drop your magnet when you stumble upon an interesting place.
 You can spend as little or as much time as you want on this hobby.
 Remember, you’re only one cast away from finding your next metal treasure.

 Magnet fishing is indeed a fun hobby that can be enjoyed by everyone.
-It’s easy to get started and simple to set up, inexpensive, and provides a great amount of outdoor enjoyment.
+It’s easy to get started and simple to set up, inexpensive, and provides hours of outdoor enjoyment.
 You can never get tired of exploring different places to magnet fish, and you can find interesting artifacts from history depending on the places that you choose.
 Lastly, make sure to always put safety first, and try taking along someone to share the experience with.